DeveloperNomis/Medical_Imaging/README.md

 with the corresponding PROMPT.txt saved for reproducibility.

-The slurm script calls the inference script at the end which executes the model for each prompt.
+The SLURM script calls the inference script at the end which executes the model for each prompt.
 Because of this pipeline, the inference script needs to parse the corresponding variables which are used in the slurm script:
 ```python

 """